aashnahari/Team-8/README.md

 ### fw_update.py

-This script opens a serial channel with the bootloader, then writes the firmware metadata and binary broken into data frames to the bootloader.
+This script opens a serial channel with the bootloader and then writes each of the frames from `protected_firmware.bin` to the bootloader.

 # Building and Flashing the Bootloader